CBEP-SoCB-Details/CDO_Portland_Jetport/Original_Data/DATA_SOURCES.md

 The program is fairly slow for long data series, since  it usually submits HTTP requests for data on monthly intervals.
-In our experience, each request takes from three to five seconds if the system is lightly loaded, and more if there are are delays.
+In our experience, each request takes from three to five seconds if the system is lightly loaded, and more if there are delays.
 That means a decade's worth of downloads takes on the order of 10*12 * 4 = 480 seconds ~ 8 minutes.
 In practice we are often seeing longer delays.